LiveResearchBench: A Live Benchmark for User-Centric Deep Research in the Wild: Related Work

 \textbf{Evaluation of Long-form Answer.} Recent work has moved beyond simple reference-based metrics.
 Some benchmarks emphasize coverage and factual grounding \citep{laban-etal-2023-summedits,laban2024SummHay,huang-etal-2024-embrace,xu-etal-2025-context}, such as PROXYQA~\citep{tan2024proxyqaalternativeframeworkevaluating} (sub-question coverage) and LongFact~\citep{wei2024longformfactualitylargelanguage} (claim-level verification).
 Others target structure and overall quality, including LongEval~\citep{wu2025longevalcomprehensiveanalysislongtext} (plan-based vs.\ direct generation) and HelloBench~\citep{que2024hellobenchevaluatinglongtext} (human-aligned protocols).
 However, these efforts typically isolate a single dimension.
-In contrast, \dpeval offers a \emph{comprehensive suite}: report-level metrics (presentation, consistency) and fine-grained dimensions (depth, checklist-based coverage, citation association, rubric-tree accuracy).
+In contrast, \dpeval offers a \emph{comprehensive suite}: report-level metrics (presentation, consistency) and fine-grained dimensions (depth, checklist-based coverage, citation traceability, rubric-tree accuracy).
 Crucially, \dpeval is \emph{reliable and human-aligned}: instead of holistic scores, we use structured checklists (e.g., factual errors as atomic tests) and aggregate results, yielding stable grades that closely track expert judgments.
+A detailed discussion of evaluation methods for open-ended long-form reports is provided in Appendix~\ref{appsub:eval}.